GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 focus.

 The default tooltip is set using the `"default_title"` field of the `action` key in `manifest.json`.
-You can also set it programmatically using the `action.setTitle()` method.
+You can also set it programmatically by calling `action.setTitle()`.

 #### Badge